 Now you know that butter and oils prevent water from penetrating the hair, what happens when you are supposed to be cleaning your hair but the shampoo has oils and butter in it?

 You got it, you're not cleaning it at all.

 In fact, you are adding more build-up.

 More build-up means that your hair isn't getting all the water it needs and will feel really dry over time.

 You're effectively slowly dehydrating your hair.

-Shampooing with actual shampoo (not clay) that doesn't contain oils and butter cleanses your hair.
+Shampooing with actual shampoo (not clay) that doesn't contain heavy oils and butter cleanses your hair.

 The shampoo helps wash away the oil and butter, breaking up the barrier.